PRECISE/HACMSDemo/README.md

 Installation steps
 ------------------
 Install the following required third-party libraries:
-- ROS (ROSPy, paramiko, matplotlib are included in this package)
+- ROS (ROSPy and paramiko, two python modules required by this software, are bundled as part of the ROS package)
 - PyQt (PyQt 4.10.2, Qt4 version)
+- pyqtgraph
-- Mapnik (package name: python-mapnik)
+- mapnik (package name: python-mapnik)

 ROS setup tips:
 - Ensure that the ~/.bashrc file contains the correct ROS\_IP and ROS\_MASTER\_URI values.